 Stop Picking Tactics.
 Start Building Strategy.

-This is the core framework I use with every early-stage startup founder I mentor — and the one most of them wish they’d had before burning their first £5,000.
+This is the core framework I use with every early-stage startup founder I mentor.
+Most of them wish they’d had it before burning their first £5,000.

 The question almost always lands the same way.